 Elder Abuse is a Worldwide Problem

-as such.
-Typically the eldest son’s wife is the caregiver of her in-laws, often
+Traditionally, Japan has had a family-based caregiving system, and the character of that relationship has remained relatively private and respected as such.
+Typically the eldest son’s wife is the caregiver of her in-laws, often against her wishes.

 Various forms of elder abuse are now being identified in Japanese families, with daughters-in-law as the most common perpetrators.
 Also, with major cultural changes occurring, especially in more urban areas of Japan, caregiving is shifting from that family model to a more formal, community-based caregiving system.
 With the advent of “outsiders” now being involved in the care of elders, the incidence of abuse and neglect is becoming more noticeable.